How is Christian Fasting Different?

 Buy “Living Soul: In the Image of God” and read it.
 It explains how and why Christian fasting kills unbelief and unleashes the resurrection power of Christ Jesus on the Believer.

-In concluding, if the Bible does not teach it: refuse it!
+In conclusion, if the Bible does not teach it: refuse it!
 We don’t decide how to fast or pray.
 We follow our authority: the Bible.

 Do you fast?
 Is fasting one of your Christian disciplines?